-"Digital Projects" have been defined (by the Department of Special Collections) as online representations of materials which are complete presentation all such items, or which are ongoing projects but intended to eventually be complete presentations.
+"Digital Projects" have been defined (by the Department of Special Collections) as online representations of materials which are complete presentations of all such items, or which are ongoing projects but intended to eventually be complete presentations.
 Digital projects are thus distinct from "Exhibits" (below), which are typically related to physical exhibitions of materials and highlight collections or aspects thereof, but do not attempt to represent the collection completely.

 The Medieval Institute Library contains a large collection of facsimiles of late-antique and medieval manuscripts and texts, and of an occasional early printed book.
 Some related facsimiles are also shelved in the Hesburgh General Collection.
 This is true, for instance, if a facsimile occurs within a series which is otherwise dedicated to editions.
 This database is intended to assist scholars and students in identifying and locating facsimiles relevant to their research or to their course subject matter.
+In addition, the Medieval Institute houses microfilm copies of medieval and early modern manuscripts and early printed books, about 3000 of which have entries in this database, which is searchable by keyword.
+Our collection of microfilms of manuscripts and early printed books from the Biblioteca Ambrosiana in Milan are not listed in this database.

 An ongoing project to create a computerized cataloguing system for the drawings of the Biblioteca Ambrosiana, directed by art historian Robert R. Coleman.
 Of the 12,000 drawings in the Biblioteca Ambrosiana, descriptions for over half are currently available for online searching.